Plusnet Code of Practice

 Find out more about how to get BT Sport with Plusnet.

 Find out more about how to get YouView TV from Plusnet.

-Further information on any minimum terms that apply to our broadband and phone services can be found at our About your contract length guide.
+You can find out more about any minimum terms that apply to our broadband, home phone or mobile services in our About your contract length guide.

 We're proud of how reliable our network is and we aim to provide a continuous, high-quality service.